 - BEST for expenses such as groceries, restaurants, and other incidentals, because Bank of America allows you to use points to reimburse any expense you charge to the card–not just travel-related ones!

-For example, you could spend $545 during your trip at grocery stores and restaurants, and pay yourself back with your points — literally free food!
+For example, you could spend $545 during your trip at grocery stores and restaurants, and reimburse yourself with your points — literally free food!

 There is a $95 annual fee, which brings the net value of the Bank of America Premium Rewards credit card down to $450.
-But who doesn’t wanna get paid $450 to travel?!
+But who wouldn’t love to have $450 to travel?!

 There are additional benefits that could make the card even more valuable, but let’s save that for another blog.

-Best Travel Credit Card for Advanced Users = Chase Sapphire Preferred
+Best Travel Credit Card for Advanced Users = Chase Sapphire Preferred® Card

 One of the best things about this card is that there are limitless options available for redeeming your points — but that’s what also makes this particular travel credit card better for more experienced users.